port949/doorways/site/content/blog/magic-eraser-uses.md

 As you can see, there are countless ways to use a Magic Eraser to keep your home looking great.
 However, I didn't even mention how it can be used to clean shoes, cars or even leather.

-Ready to try these out for yourself?
-[Here's the best deal I could find online](https://www.amazon.com/dp/B001339ZMW/?tag=doorways-20)
+Ready to try these out for yourself? <a href="https://www.amazon.com/dp/B001339ZMW/?tag=doorways-20" target="_blank" rel="nofollow">Here's the best deal I could find online</a>